minima52/digital-garden/_pages/meta.md

 ### History

-I registered this website in early 2021 and tried to adapt Wordpress templates as a digital repository, which felt like fitting a square in a circle.
+I registered this website in early 2021 and tried to adapt Wordpress templates as a digital repository, which did not work as well as expected.
+Wordpress felt clunky, slow to update, and is prone to malicious attacks.
 After a long period of inactivity and feeling guilty for leaving my website to collect dust, I revisited the concept of static website generators through Ness Lab's article on <a href="https://nesslabs.com/digital-garden-set-up">How to Set Up a Digital Garden</a>.
-Wordpress felt clunky, slow to update, and apparently, I heard it was prone to attacks.

 ### Process